Conflict of interest: Direct adversity to current client

 An attorney owes the client undivided loyalty.
-The courts have described this principle as "integral to the nature of an attorney's duty."
+The courts have described this principle as "integral to the nature of an attorney's duty".
 Without undivided loyalty, irreparable damage may be done "to the existing client's sense of trust and security – features essential to the effective functioning of the fiduciary relationship..."
 A key feature of the duty of loyalty is that an attorney may not act directly adverse to a current client or represent a litigation adversary of the client in an unrelated matter.
 The damage done is to the client's confidence that the lawyer is serving their interests faithfully.
 An example of a lawyer acting directly adverse to a client is when the lawyer sues the client.
-At the other end of the spectrum is when a lawyer represents business competitors of the client who are not adverse to it in a lawsuit or negotiation.
+At the other end of the spectrum is when a lawyer represents business competitors of the client who are not averse to it in a lawsuit or negotiation.
 Representing a client's business competitors in unrelated matters does not constitute direct adversity nor give rise to a loyalty conflict.
 As one state bar ethics committee has noted:

 An attorney's representation of one client will often have indirect effects on other existing clients.
-For example, simultaneously representing business competitors on unrelated matters may indirectly impair the interests of each.
-It will be rare indeed when an attorney's representation of a client will not have numerous indirect adverse effects on others.
+For example, simultaneously representing business competitors in unrelated matters may indirectly impair each competitor's interests.
+It will be rare indeed for an attorney's representation of a client not to have numerous indirect adverse effects on others.
 Obtaining a benefit for a client will often mean disadvantaging another person or entity, and indirect consequences may follow to all who may be dependents or owners of the attorney's opponents.

 The attorney's duty of loyalty, however, extends only to adverse consequences on existing clients which are 'direct.'...Of the numerous and varied consequences which a representation of one client may have on other clients, well-established legal authority interpreting the duty of loyalty limits the scope of ethical inquiry to whether the other affected clients are parties to the case or transaction in which the attorney is acting.